ryzendew/AffinityOnLinux/docs/Known-issues.md

 **Note:** We cannot fix AMD/Intel GPU OpenCL issues as we do not have access to these GPUs for testing.

+## Application Features

+### Microsoft Edge WebView2 Runtime Not Working
+**Issue:** The Microsoft Edge WebView2 Runtime is broken and does not work properly in Wine.
+This affects features in Affinity v3 that rely on WebView2, such as the Help system and some web-based dialogs.

+**Status:** Known limitation - cannot be fixed

+**Impact:**
+- Help system in Affinity v3 may not work
+- Some web-based dialogs may fail to load
+- Canva sign-in dialog may not function properly

+**Workaround:**
+- Use the application's built-in help files if available
+- Access documentation online instead of using in-app help
+- This is a Wine limitation and cannot be resolved until Wine improves WebView2 support

+**Note:** Do not open issues about WebView2 - this is a known limitation that cannot be fixed.

 ## Wine Version Issues

 ### Wine 10.17 Bugs